-Need a place to practice your thesis, project, general research, or conference presentation?
-Discover gives you a great opportunity to practice your presentation skills, get some useful feedback, and build collaboration opportunities with others in the Faculty.
+Need to practice your thesis, project, or conference presentation?
+Want information on useful How-To’s?
+Discover gives you an opportunity to practice presentation skills and obtain useful information before you venture out into the real world.

 What is DISCOVER?

-Discover is a series of talks by students, which allows them to share their research with the rest of the Faculty and can set the environment for collaboration opportunities.
+Discover is a series of talks by students, allowing them to share their research with the rest of the Faculty and can set the environment for collaboration opportunities.
+Discover is also a series of Workshops and Information Sessions for students, allowing them to obtain information on useful How-To’s to help them complete program requirements and venture out into the real-word.
 Each session in the Discover series may include one or more of the following:

 Practice (thesis / project / conference) presentations: